 Praia do Canavial

-Praia do Canavial is an isolated beach near Lagos city center and is completely peaceful and surreal.
+Praia do Canavial is an isolated beach near Lagos city center and is entirely peaceful and surreal.
 It’s narrow and framed by cliff faces and certainly one of the most beautiful beaches in Portugal.
-Because it’s so narrow it is advised to only visit Canavial during low tide.
+Because it’s so narrow, it is advised to only visit Canavial during low tide.

-Access is only by foot from a small trail along the cliff top where you can park your car (though parking is limited).
-Depending on tides I suggest to come here at sunset!
+Access is only by foot from a small trail along the clifftop where you can park your car (though parking is limited).
+Depending on the tides, I suggest coming here at sunset!

 Praia dos Estudantes

 It’s a small space where young, old, and smokers from all walks of life could come and be at the beach with the world.
-There are a few small tunnels that have been dug by hand, one giving access to a small bay nearby.
-I personally wouldn’t recommend crawling through these if you are claustrophobic.
+A few small tunnels have been dug by hand, one giving access to a small bay nearby.
+I wouldn’t recommend crawling through these if you are claustrophobic.

 Praia de Benagil

-Praia de Benagil beach is compact, but well commercialized because of the nearby Benagil Sea Caves which tourists can visit via boat (or swim if you are a decent swimmer).
-Parking is at the top of the valley and it is about a 500-meter walk down to this beach.
+Praia de Benagil beach is compact but well commercialized because of the nearby Benagil Sea Caves, which tourists can visit via boat (or swim if you are a decent swimmer).
+Parking is at the top of the valley, and it is about a 500-meter walk down to this beach.
 A small fishing village surrounds Praia de Benagil.

-The area is not absent of restaurants and cafes, and quite a few cats!
+The area is not absent of restaurants, cafes, and quite a few cats!
 If you want to get out to the sea caves by boat I recommend booking online in the summertime.
-In the off-season, it is quite easy to walk up to the small booth and be on the next boat out.
+In the off-season, walking up to the small booth and being on the next boat out is quite easy.
 The tours last around an hour and a half and are €30.

 Praia do Carvalho

-Right next to Praia de Benagil is Carvalho Beach, one of the most beautiful Algarve beaches.
+Next to Praia de Benagil is Carvalho Beach, one of the most beautiful Algarve beaches.
 Either you can walk to it from Benagil or drive your vehicle.
-This beach is a popular one for cliff jumping and there is a trail that leads to through a series of cliffs to watch.
+This beach is popular for cliff jumping, and there is a trail that leads through a series of cliffs to watch.

-From the cliff, you’ll also have fantastic panoramic views of the entire coastline.
-The plants you’ll be surrounded by on the cliffs are a Mediterranean saltbush and saltwort.
-In the summertime, this is an ideal beach for swimming as there are arches and caves to swim into.
+You’ll also have fantastic panoramic views of the entire coastline from the cliff.
+The plants you’ll be surrounded by on the cliffs are Mediterranean saltbush and saltwort.
+This is an ideal beach for swimming in the summertime as there are arches and caves to swim into.

-Carvoeiro Beach is a decent sized beach when the tide is out and is right next to the town of Carvoeiro.
+Carvoeiro Beach is a decent-sized Algarve beach when the tide is out and is right next to the town of Carvoeiro.
 If you’re looking for a beach that you can just walk on and off of in between bar hopping, ice cream, and shopping Carvoeiro is for you.

-During the summers you’ll find loungers to hire around the beach, which is great because you get sun here for most of the day.
-It’s proximity to town means easy access and lots of people.
+During the summers, you’ll find loungers to hire around the beach, which is great because you get sun here for most of the day.
+Its proximity to town means easy access and lots of people.
 Sometimes they’ll even have live bands nearby!
 Which can make it one of the best beaches in the Algarve, depending on what type of person you are!

 Praia da Marinha

 It’s possible to scuba dive or snorkel here and see the various octopuses, seahorses, and bream.
-At the cliff top, you can embark on a nature walk, have a picnic, or admire the east and the west.
+You can embark on a nature walk, have a picnic, or admire the east and the west at the clifftop.
 Both of which are equally beautiful.
 If you can only visit one beach in the Algarve, I would recommend it to be this one.

 Praia do Camilo

-Only a few minutes walk away from Praia da Balança is Praia do Camilo, another one of the best beaches in the Algarve.
-In the summertime, this beach is packed, but if you are here in the off season you may be lucky and have the beach to yourself (like us).
-Views from this beach are beautiful and you can swim in the water among impressive calcarenite cliffs.
+Only a few minutes’ walk away from Praia da Balança is Praia do Camilo, another one of the best beaches in the Algarve.
+In the summertime, this beach is packed, but if you are here in the off-season, you may be lucky and have the beach to yourself (like us).
+Views from this beach are beautiful, and you can swim in the water among impressive calcarenite cliffs.